patricktokeeffe/latex-listings-crbasic/README.md

 in the future.
 To ensure a seamless transition, this software is licensed under the [LaTeX Project Public License 1.3c or later](http://www.latex-project.org/lppl.txt).

+## Disclaimer

+This project is not affiliated with, supported by, or endorsed by Campbell Scientific, Inc., the makers of CRBasic.